LokoMoloko98/Kartoza-Assessment-Infrastructure/README.md

-# Terraform-Dev-EC2-maker
+# Kartoza Assessment Infrastructure

-This repository contains Terraform configuration files to easily provision a development environment on AWS.
-The setup includes the creation of a Virtual Private Cloud (VPC) with a public subnet, instance role with specific permissions, and launching an EC2 instance within the VPC.
-The EC2 instance is configured with user data script for various tasks including updating the VM, installing Docker, managing instance names, making Route53 changes, and deploying a Docker container.
+This repository contains Terraform configuration files to that provision and deploy Moloko Mokubedi's Kartoza technical assessment submission in an AWS Cloud environment.
+The setup includes the creation of a Virtual Private Cloud (VPC) with a public subnet, an IAM instance role with least-privilege permissions, and an EC2 instance launched within the VPC.
+The EC2 instance is configured with a user data script that does various bootstrapping tasks including updating the VM, installing Docker, managing instance name, making Route53 (DNS) changes, and deploying the web app.

 ## Features